DCT

 The Invention Explained

-• Problem Addressed: The patent addresses the challenge faced by the marine and refining industries due to new international regulations (MARPOL Annex VI) mandating a significant reduction in the sulfur content of heavy marine fuel oil (HMFO) (Compl. ¶¶2, 27-30; ’884 Patent, col. 1:1-2:46).
-Conventional solutions, such as blending high-sulfur residual oils with low-sulfur distillates, were identified as being economically unattractive and technically problematic, potentially causing fuel instability and asphaltene precipitation that could lead to engine failure (’884 Patent, col. 4:40-67; Compl. ¶32).
+• Problem Addressed: The patent background describes the challenge of meeting new international regulations (MARPOL Annex VI) requiring a drastic reduction in the sulfur content of heavy marine fuel oil (HMFO) (’884 Patent, col. 2:1-34).
+It notes that prior art solutions, such as blending high-sulfur residual oils with low-sulfur distillates, present significant technical drawbacks, including creating unstable fuels where asphaltenes can precipitate out and cause engine damage (’884 Patent, col. 4:40-67).

 Key Claims at a Glance